 Day 1 - Student is to upload CI information to Exxat.
-Weekly Planning Form - Student summarizes the week's performance and writes goals for the following week.
+End of each Week 1-9 Weekly Planning Form - Student summarizes the week's performance and writes goals for the following week.
 Weekly reflections should include: 1) overall self-assessment on performance and how felt; 2) progress toward goals; and 3) areas for improvement.
 CI reviews and adds comments, may revise goals as appropriate.
 Weekly goals must be written in a 'SMART' format (specific, measurable, achievable, results oriented, time bound).
 Students must write own goals with CI input as needed.
-End of Week 5 (Midterm Evaluation) Weekly Planning Form - as above Student and CI complete midterm CPI - One CPI is completed by student, one by the CI.
+Student and CI complete midterm CPI - One CPI is completed by student, one by the CI.
 Students are expected to complete their CPI and sign off prior to discussion at the midterm assessment.
 We require formal midterm comments and ratings on each of the CPI skills.
 Use of the Performance Dimensions and Anchor Criteria are required to defend ratings.
 Professional Behaviors: midterm assessment completed by student only, CI reviews and provides comments as needed.
+Physical Therapist Student Evaluation: Clinical Instruction Midterm (Exxat) - completed by the student to provide feedback to the CI.
+NOTE: This information will be made available to future students going through the site selection process only if it has been shared with the CI.
 End of Week 10 (Final Evaluation) CPI Final: Student and CI complete the final evaluation portion of each CPI Skill on the PT CPI 3.0 along with the SUMMARATIVE COMMENTS prior to formal discussion.
-Use of the Performance Dimensions and Anchor Criteria are required to defend ratings. □ We have established the following minimal performance criteria for the PT CPI 3.0: The student must achieve Advanced Intermediate Performance at the final assessment on all CPI skills as assessed by self and clinical instructor(s).
+Use of the Performance Dimensions and Anchor Criteria are required to defend ratings.
+We have established the following minimal performance criteria for the PT CPI 3.0: The student must achieve Advanced Intermediate Performance at the final assessment on all CPI skills as assessed by self and clinical instructor(s).
 Professional Behaviors - final assessment completed by student only, CI reviews and provides comments as needed, CI signs off.
-APTA Physical Therapist Student Evaluation: Clinical Experience and Clinical Instruction - completed by the student to provide feedback to the facility and CI.
+Physical Therapist Student Evaluation: Clinical Experience and Clinical Instruction (Final) - completed by the student to provide feedback to the facility and CI.
 NOTE: This information will be made available to future students going through the site selection process only if it has been shared with the CI.